Red-Knights-CTF/writeups/2020/InterIUT_ctf/cature_the_flag/README.md

 After reading the discription it was clear that solution is related to `Hex`, I though it would be changing the magic numbers of the image.
 But that was not the case.

-So i researched a bit and got a idea, that it could be reading the hex value of colors, for that purpose i got a great website : `https://html-color-codes.info/colors-from-image/`
+So i researched a bit and got an idea, that it could be reading the hex value of colors, for that purpose i got a great website : `https://html-color-codes.info/colors-from-image/`

 ![](website.png)